gcid12/Rings_backend/UbuntuServerSetup.md

 #Ubuntu Virtual Server Setup for MyRing

-Create an instance with the following operating system:
+Create an instance with any of the following operating system:
 ```
-Ubuntu14.04-64 Minimal for VSI
+Ubuntu14.04-64 Minimal for VSI  , Ubuntu14.10-64
 ```

 This instance should be already connected to the internet.
 The Hosting provider should give you the Public IP address at least a set of credentials to access.
 Most probably it will be 'root'.